 I have only the most important apps for productivity on my main screen; this stops me from constantly searching for the right app and saves me time.

 Also, there is a psychological element to doing this.
-When you look at your phone, you will only see apps that encourage you to get things done.
+Looking at your phone, you will only see apps encouraging you to get things done.

 As you can see, my favorite apps for productivity are:

-- Weather Widget, so I can plan my outdoor sporting activities and golf.
+• Weather Widget so that I can plan my outdoor sporting activities and golf.

 5. Organize Your Life With a Shared Calendar